 - Yield: If baked in an 8x8 pan, this recipe yields 12 square pieces.

 Yes!
 Microwave it for 30-60 seconds or place it in a toaster over on low heat for a few minutes until warmed through.

 Focaccia does not use eggs, butter, or dairy which makes it vegan!
-This recipe can be made vegan without the cheese, or you could try making it with a vegan alternative cheese.
+This recipe can be made vegan without the cheese, or you could try making it with vegan alternative cheese.

 If the dough isn't rising, it's likely that the yeast was dead or the water wasn't warm enough to activate it.
 It can still be baked but it won't be soft and fluffy!

 Of course!
-Changing the size of the pan will effect the baking time and thickness of the focaccia so it's important to watch it in the oven!
+Changing the size of the pan will affect the baking time and thickness of the focaccia so it's important to watch it in the oven!

 related recipes you'll love